24 Breathtaking Waterfalls You’ll Find in Oregon

 - Getting there: The trailhead for Toketee Falls is located near Roseburg, Oregon.
 Take Highway 138 and turn north at milepost 58.6 onto Forest Road 34 (AKA Toketee-Rigdon Road).
 Once you've crossed the first bridge, you'll see the Toketee Falls Trailhead parking lot on the left.

-A wonder of intense grace and grandeur, Toketee Falls is located on the North Umpqua River in the Umpqua National Forest, carved through ancient black basalt adorned with emerald-green leaves.
+A wonder of intense grace and grandeur, Toketee Falls is located on the North Umpqua River in the Umpqua National Forest.
+It is carved through ancient black basalt adorned with emerald-green leaves.

-The falls themselves feature a 28-foot upper tier which plunges into a pool flanked by a deep alcove, followed by an 85-foot plunge where the water pours endlessly into a large pool.
-The entire scene unfolds in something of a dream sequence; and accessing this enchanting oasis requires a quick-and-easy hike that’s less than a mile long, round trip.
+The falls themselves feature a 28-foot upper tier that plunges into a pool flanked by a deep alcove, followed by an 85-foot plunge where the water pours endlessly into a large pool.
+The entire scene unfolds in something of a dream sequence, and accessing this enchanting oasis requires a quick-and-easy hike that’s less than a mile-long round trip.

 - Location: White River Falls State Park